G1ANT-Robot/G1ANT.Docs/G1ANT.Addons/G1ANT.Addon.Core/Variables/EnvironmentVariable.md

 ## Description

-Provides access to environment variables, where `index` is the name of an [environment variable](G1ANT.Manual/appendices/environment.md) (eg. APPDATA, COMPUTERNAME, HOMEDRIVE).
+Provides access to environment variables, where `index` is the name of an [environment variable](G1ANT.Manual/appendices/environment.md) (e.g., APPDATA, COMPUTERNAME, HOMEDRIVE).

 ## Example